bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

 ## 2. Vision and Goals
 The current goal of this project can be summarized as following parts:
-* Rewrite ChRIS store using Redux.
-Right now, the ChRIS store is built by Undux and we need to re-write it using Redux
 * Built the front end of ChRIS platform using React.
-* Use Redux to set up cache for the data source, improving data performance and speed, then replace Redux with Undux.
+* Rewrite ChRIS store using Redux to set up cache for the data source, improving data performance and speed, then replace Redux with Undux.
 * Create a component to visualize the Data from MPC API.

-* More jobs needed to be added.
+More jobs needed to be added...

 Until February 6 2019, the MPC API haven't been implemented yet.
 Based on the schedule, the MPC API can be released after we finished the ChRIS Store rewriting and front-end of ChRIS platform.
 The data visualization is an important part of user experience, we want to show something pleasant the user can view from the results of the algorithm.

 After the front end released, the whole ChRIS platform can dramatically improve the scale and efficiency of healthcare image processing applications.
 Nowadays, some of the image processing progress can take more than 10 hours, but ChRIS platform can reduct this to a few minutes[3].
 What's more, the ChRIS platform can be developed in to an ecosystem, any researcher can create and recreate their image processing tools in anywhere.

 ## 3. Scope and Features
-The front- end will deliever:
+The front end will deliever:
 * Each user has their unique credentials
 * Performance improvement.
 The ChRIS will be dealing with a lot of data, so the data should be fetched as few as possible but enough so that the user isn’t hindered by showing data that is stale
 * Extensibility.
 Provides an extendable interface that allows third-party service plugin.
 * Security.
 The data which is passed into systems from one institution cannot be accessed by another institution.
 * The multi party computation feature will coming after February

-The front- end will not deliever:
+The front end will not deliever:
 * Image processing functions are provided by the ChRIS APIs, not the front end

 ## 4. Users/Personas Of The Project